Short Term Innovative Pedagogy Proposal Guidelines

 - quality and feasibility of proposed course (re)design, including the degree to which innovative pedagogies will be incorporated into the (re)designed course

 - potential impact of the specific (re)designed course in relation to curricular and student needs

 - potential contribution to curricular renewal and innovation in teaching and learning beyond the specific course to be (re)designed

 - contribution to the institutional mission and institutional priorities/initiatives

 - degree to which the specific (re)design could not be pursued without the resources provided by participation in this project

 - Factors Considered in the Review and Selection Process:

-- Approval of Courses: On the basis of this review, the Office of the VPAA/DOF recommends a set of courses to CCC; CCC reviews the recommended proposals and may request additional information, clarification, revision or reconsideration, as in its typical course approval process; because CCC is the faculty governance committee charged with the introduction of courses into the curriculum, it retains authority for final approval of the specific courses.
+- Approval of Courses: On the basis of this review, the Office of the VPAA/DOF recommends a set of courses to CRC; CRC reviews the recommended proposals and may request additional information, clarification, revision or reconsideration, as in its typical course approval process; because CRC is the faculty governance committee charged with the introduction of courses into the curriculum, it retains authority for final approval of the specific courses.

-- Support, Oversight and Assessment: Once the courses are approved, support, oversight and assessment are the responsibility of the VPAA/DOF office and other units reporting to that office, as well as the Short Term Curricular Innovation Project Coordinator.
-The results of assessment are reported to EPC and CCC for consideration of future refinements and further institutionalization as warranted.
+- Support, Oversight, and Assessment: Once the courses are approved, support, oversight and assessment are the responsibility of the VPAA/DOF office and other units reporting to that office, as well as the Short Term Curricular Innovation Project Coordinator.
+The results of assessments are reported to AAC and CRC for consideration of future refinements and further institutionalization as warranted.